Best Shoes for Arthritis UK: Relief for Sore, Stiff Feet

 How Arthritis Affects the Feet

-• Osteoarthritis (OA): the most common form, caused by wear and tear on cartilage.
-In the feet, OA most commonly affects the big toe joint (hallux rigidus), the midfoot, and the ankle.
-It causes stiffness, swelling, and pain that worsens with activity.
+- Osteoarthritis (OA): the most common form, caused by wear and tear on cartilage.
+In the feet, it usually hits the big toe joint (hallux rigidus), the midfoot, or the ankle.
+Expect stiffness, swelling, and pain that gets worse with activity.

-• Rheumatoid arthritis (RA): an autoimmune condition that attacks the lining of the joints.
-RA frequently targets the forefoot, causing inflammation that leads to bunions, claw toes, and widening of the foot.
-Over time, the shape of the foot can change significantly.
+- Rheumatoid arthritis (RA): an autoimmune condition that attacks the joint linings.
+RA often targets the forefoot, causing inflammation that leads to bunions, claw toes, and a widening foot.
+Over time, the shape of the foot can change considerably.

-• Gout: caused by uric acid crystal deposits in the joints.
-Gout classically starts at the big toe joint, causing intense pain, redness, and swelling during flare-ups.
+- Gout: caused by uric acid crystal deposits in the joints.
+It classically starts at the big toe joint with intense pain, redness, and swelling during flare-ups.

 What to Look For in Footwear

-• Stiff sole at the forefoot: limits bending at the toe joints, reducing pain during push-off.
-This is particularly important for OA of the big toe.
+- Stiff sole at the forefoot: limits bending at the toe joints, which cuts pain during push-off.
+Particularly important if you have OA in the big toe.

-• Rocker or curved sole: allows the foot to roll through the gait cycle without requiring the toe joints to bend.
-Reduces pressure on inflamed joints.
+- Rocker or curved sole: lets the foot roll through the gait cycle without the toe joints needing to bend.
+Takes pressure off inflamed joints.

-• Wide, deep toe box: essential for RA, where bunions, claw toes, and forefoot widening require extra room to avoid pressure and friction.
+- Wide, deep toe box: essential for RA, where bunions, claw toes, and forefoot widening need extra room.

-• Soft, seamless upper: reduces irritation on swollen or deformed joints.
+- Soft, seamless upper: less irritation on swollen or deformed joints.
 Stretch materials accommodate changes in foot shape and swelling throughout the day.

-• Adjustable fastening: Velcro, elastic laces, or hook-and-loop closures allow the fit to be adjusted as swelling fluctuates.
+- Adjustable fastening: Velcro, elastic laces, or hook-and-loop closures let you adjust the fit as swelling changes.

-• Extra depth: accommodates orthotic insoles and provides clearance over the tops of deformed toes.
+- Extra depth: room for orthotic insoles and clearance over the tops of deformed toes.

 The Rocker Sole Explained

-A rocker sole has a curved profile from heel to toe, allowing the foot to roll smoothly through the gait cycle without the toe joints needing to bend.
-This is particularly beneficial for people with arthritis in the forefoot or big toe, where bending causes significant pain.
+A rocker sole has a curved profile from heel to toe.
+Your foot rolls through the gait cycle without the toe joints needing to bend.
+If you have arthritis in the forefoot or big toe, this makes a real difference because it's the bending that causes the pain.

-• HOKA: meta-rocker geometry built into their running and walking shoes.
-The curved sole is subtle but effective.
+- HOKA: meta-rocker geometry across their running and walking range.
+The curve is subtle but you feel it.

-• MBT: the original rocker sole brand, with a more pronounced curve designed for rehabilitation and joint offloading.
+- MBT: the original rocker sole brand, with a more pronounced curve built for rehabilitation and joint offloading.

-• Joya: a Swiss brand with soft, curved soles specifically designed for joint pain relief.
+- Joya: a Swiss brand with soft, curved soles designed for joint pain relief.

-In addition to ready-made rocker sole shoes, NHS podiatrists can fit rocker bars to existing shoes.
-These are external modifications bonded to the sole that create a rocker effect, and they can be applied to work shoes and formal footwear that would otherwise be unsuitable.
+Worth knowing: NHS podiatrists can also fit rocker bars to shoes you already own.
+These are external modifications bonded to the sole that create a rocker effect.
+Useful if you need the benefit in work shoes or formal footwear where a HOKA isn't going to cut it.

-Different types of arthritis benefit from different footwear approaches.
-Here are recommendations by condition:
+Different types of arthritis need different things from a shoe.
+Here are my picks by condition:

 For Rheumatoid Arthritis

-• Cosyfeet Extra Roomy (£55 to £90): designed for feet that have changed shape due to RA.
-Stretch uppers accommodate bunions and claw toes.
-Seamless linings reduce friction.
-Available up to 6E width.
+- Cosyfeet Extra Roomy (£55 to £90): built for feet that have changed shape from RA.
+Stretch uppers accommodate bunions and claw toes, seamless linings reduce friction, and they go up to 6E width.

-• Sandpiper Breeze (~£80): an extra-wide, extra-deep shoe with a soft, stretch upper that moulds around deformities.
+- Sandpiper Breeze (~£80): extra-wide and extra-deep with a soft stretch upper that moulds around deformities.
 Touch-fastening for easy adjustment.
-Designed specifically for medical needs.
+A shoe built for medical needs, not styled to look like one.

 For Osteoarthritis

-• HOKA Clifton 9 (~£145): meta-rocker sole reduces bending at the big toe joint.
-Maximum cushioning absorbs impact.
-Wide toe box and removable insole.
-Excellent for OA of the forefoot and midfoot.
+- HOKA Clifton 10 (~£150): the meta-rocker sole means less bending at the big toe joint.
+Plenty of cushioning, a wide toe box, and a removable insole.
+I recommend these a lot for OA in the forefoot and midfoot.

-• Joya Oxford (~£140): Swiss-engineered soft sole with rocker profile for joint relief.
-Smart-casual appearance suitable for everyday wear.
-Effective at reducing load on arthritic joints.
+- Joya Oxford (~£140): Swiss-made soft sole with a rocker profile for joint relief.
+Looks smart-casual enough for everyday wear, and it genuinely reduces load on arthritic joints.

 For Everyday Wear

-• Padders Gem (~£65): a wide-fitting slip-on with stretch panel across the forefoot.
+- Padders Gem (~£65): wide-fitting slip-on with a stretch panel across the forefoot.
 Removable insole and cushioned sole.
-Good all-round choice for mild to moderate arthritis.
+A solid choice for mild to moderate arthritis.

-• Hotter Hive (~£70): lace-up shoe with removable insole and cushioned footbed.
-Available in standard and wide fittings.
-Smart enough for casual outings while remaining comfortable.
+- Hotter Hive (~£70): lace-up with removable insole and cushioned footbed.
+Comes in standard and wide fittings.
+Smart enough to wear out but still comfortable.

 Hand Arthritis and Shoe Fastening

-Arthritis does not only affect the feet.
-Many people with arthritis also have significant difficulty with their hands, making traditional lace-up shoes impractical or impossible to manage.
-Accessible fastening options include:
+Arthritis doesn't just affect the feet.
+Many people also have trouble with their hands, which makes traditional lace-up shoes impractical or impossible.
+Here are some alternatives:

-• Elastic laces: convert any lace-up shoe into a slip-on while maintaining a secure fit.
-Available from £5 to £10 and easy to retrofit.
+- Elastic laces: turn any lace-up into a slip-on while keeping a secure fit.
+About £5 to £10 and easy to retrofit yourself.

-• Zip closures: side zips allow the shoe to open wide for easy entry, then close securely.
+- Zip closures: side zips let the shoe open wide for easy entry, then close securely.

-• Wide-opening designs: some specialist shoes open completely flat for people who cannot lift their foot into a conventional shoe.
+- Wide-opening designs: some specialist shoes open completely flat, which is essential for anyone who can't lift their foot into a conventional shoe.

 Brands that consistently offer accessible fastening options include Cosyfeet, Sandpiper, and DB Wider Fit.